ozma-io/boss-app/docs/firestore-management.md

 ---

-## 📈 FactEntry Pattern

-**FactEntry** is a new entry type for tracking single assessments that change over time.

-### When to Use FactEntry

-Use FactEntry for:
-- Frequently changing states (stress level, mood)
-- Time-series assessments (weekly confidence check-ins)
-- Historical tracking (how workload changed over time)

-Don't use for:
-- Stable characteristics (store in User/Boss document)
-- One-time events (use Note or Interaction entry)
+## 📝 Timeline Entries

+Timeline entries are text-based events with subtypes that help organize different kinds of information.

-### Timeline Entry Types
+### Entry Types and Subtypes

-BossUp uses two technical entry types:

-1. **`note`** - Text-based entries with subtypes:
+All timeline entries use `type: 'note'` with one of the following subtypes:
-   - `note` - General observations
+- `note` - General observations and assessments
 - `interaction` - Meeting/call/communication logs
 - `feedback` - Feedback from boss
 - `achievement` - Successes and milestones
 - `challenge` - Problems and conflicts
 - `other` - Anything else

-2. **`fact`** - Single data points for measurements

 ### Base Fields (Common to all entries)